dvhdr/launchpad-pro/README.md

 1. Unplug your Launchpad Pro
 2. Hold the "Setup" button down while connecting it to your host via USB (ensure it's connected to the host, and not to a virtual machine!)
 3. The unit will start up in "bootloader" mode
-4. Send your launchpad_pro.syx file to the device MIDI port - it should briefly scroll "updating..." across the grid.
+4. Send your launchpad_pro.syx file to the device MIDI port - it will briefly scroll "upgrading..." across the grid.
 5. Wait for the update to complete, and for the device to reboot!

+Tip - set the delay between sysex messages to as low a value as possible, so you're not waiting about for ages while the firmware uploads!

 # Bricked it!
 Don't worry - even if you upload toxic nonsense to the device, you cannot brick it - the bootloader is stored in a protected area of flash.
 If your new firmware doesn't boot, you'll get stuck at step (3) above, or with a crashed unit.
 Simply repeat the above process with the shipping firmware image (resources/Launchpad Pro-1.0.154.syx) to restore your unit to the factory defaults.
 Better yet, fix the bugs :)